-They are generally in multi-volume and contain a whole corpus of knowledge within the scope of the subject in concise and accessible form.
-They provide first and essential facts only but they are not to say the last on a subject.
-Some articles in them run into several pages and into much technical detail.
-They contain both short and long articles and are uniform in content.
+both short and long articles and are uniform in content.
 In order to ensure that related subjects are dealt with in proximity with each other rather than separated by the random vagaries of the alphabets, they may not be arranged in alphabetical order.
 For a closer investigation, they may not offer any more than a starting point for a topic for which they have designed.
 They usually have bibliographies to articles which may guide users to further reading.
 Encyclopedias are divided into general and subject ones.
 Those dealing with all areas of knowledge are general encyclopedias and those whose coverage is limited to specific or group of subjects are subject encyclopedias.
 General encyclopedias are good sources for background information on any general topic and they answer facts or ready-reference queries.

-General Encyclopedia: General Encyclopedia.
+General Encyclopedia:

 Encyclopedia Americana, New York: Grolier Incorporated, 1990, 30 Vols.

-Encyclopedia Americana, New York: Grolier Incorporated, 1990, 30 Vols.
+Encyclopedia Britannica 15th ed.
+Chicago: Encyclopedia Britannica Inc. 1990.32 Vols.